 What Changed

-Inability to demonstrate that retrocessed managem
+- Inability to demonstrate that retrocessed management fees to distributors improved client services.

-- Conduct and document systematic AML/CFT due diligence on fund assets/liabilities, ensuring risk mapping and procedures are operational
+- Conduct and document systematic AML/CFT due diligence on fund assets/liabilities, ensuring risk mapping and procedures are operational.

-- Substantiate retrocessions of fees to distributors with evidence of enhanced client services; otherwise, cease or disclose fully
+- Substantiate retrocessions of fees to distributors with evidence of enhanced client services; otherwise, cease or disclose fully.

-- Review and enhance fund marketing materials for accuracy, comprehensiveness, and non-misleading content
+- Review and enhance fund marketing materials for accuracy, comprehensiveness, and non-misleading content.

 Key Dates

-16 September 2025 - French version of press release published.
+- French version of press release published

 Compliance Impact